Hui-Ying/Graphene-automatic-detection/README.md

 - The architecture is as follows.[cite]

-## Support Vector Machine Method
+## Support Vector Machine(SVM) Method
-Once the background and the graphene flakes were separated using the U-Net architecture, the SVM method was implemented using a Gaussian kernel.
+SVM is a supervised learning model used for regression and classification analysis.
+Once the background and the graphene flakes were separated using the U-Net architecture, the SVM method was implemented using a Gaussian kernel, a polynomial kernel and a linear kernel to demonstrate the differences.
+Kernel function was picked to  suit the problem.

 -
 -